Maximal real varieties from moduli constructions: Basic operations preserving maximality

 Now in the diagram \eqref{diag:BlowupFormula}, the bottom arrow is an isomorphism by the blow-up formula\footnote{In fact the top arrow is also an isomorphism: this is the equivariant version of the blow-up formula; but we do not need this.}, and the left vertical arrow is surjective by the maximalities of $X$ and $Y$ (Proposition \ref{prop:MaximalCriterion}).
 Therefore the right vertical arrow is surjective.
 By Proposition \ref{prop:MaximalCriterion}, $\Bl_YX$ is maximal. \end{proof}

 \begin{rmk}[Flips and flops] There are other types of basic birational transformations that preserve maximality.
-For instance, a standard flip\footnote{Also called ordinary flip or Atiyah flip.} (or flop) of a maximal real variety along a maximal real flipping/flopping center is again maximal (one can use for example Jiang \cite[Corollary 3.8]{Jiang_ChowProjectivization}).
+For instance, a standard flip\footnote{Also called ordinary flip or Atiyah flip.} (or flop) of a maximal real variety along a maximal real flipping/flopping center is again maximal (this can be deduced from the blow-up formula, or by using Jiang \cite[Corollary 3.8]{Jiang_ChowProjectivization}).
 Similarly, the Mukai flop of a maximal real hyper-K\"ahler manifold along a real flopping center is maximal (use for example \cite[Theorem 3.6]{FHPL-rank2}). \end{rmk}

 We give an example of application.
 Given a smooth compact complex manifold $X$ and an integer $n$, the configuration space $F(X, n)$ is the open subset of $X^n$ parameterizing $n$ ordered \textit{distinct} points in $X$.
 Fulton and MacPherson constructed in \cite{FultonMacPherson-CompacitificationConf} a compactification $X[n]$ of $F(X, n)$, such that the complement is a simple normal crossing divisor with geometric description.
 The quickest way to define $X[n]$ is as the closure of the embedding $F(X,n)\subset X^n\times \prod_{I} \Bl_{\delta}(X^I)$, where $I$ runs through all subsets of $\{1, \cdots, n\}$ with $|I|\geq 2$, $X^I$ is the $|I|$-the power of $X$, and $\delta$ is the small(est) diagonal of $X^I$.
 Clearly, a real structure on $X$ induces a real structure on $X[n]$.